DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Die"

 It started to fire like a machine gun.
-While being slightly grazed, Kay quickly jumped to hide behind building's wall.
+While being slightly grazed, Kai quickly jumped to hide behind building's wall.
 The wall became scorched black from its fire.
-If he wouldn't be able to react, then likely Kay's whole body would shot, by these fire bullets, full of holes. _TL Note:_ to be honest I think there wouldn't be much left
+If he wouldn't be able to react, then likely Kai's whole body would shot, by these fire bullets, full of holes. _TL Note:_ to be honest I think there wouldn't be much left

 "Magic!?"